KauzClay/docs-tap/supply-chain/platform-engineering/explanation/resumptions.hbs.md

 This allows hundreds or thousands of workloads to reuse the same common inputs from resumptions without needing to run another resumption.

-Resumptions wait for the period of time specified in `resumptions[].trigger.runAfter`, after the last completion of a resumption `TaskRun`, before running it again.
+Resumptions wait for the period specified in `resumptions[].trigger.runAfter`, after the last completion of a resumption `TaskRun`, before running it again.

 When a result for a resumption changes, all the `WorkloadRuns` with the same `resumptionKey` are cloned,